liamtoney/nodal/README.md

 If you use the tools contained in this repository, please cite our paper:

-> Toney, L., Fee, D., Schmandt, B., & Bishop, J. W. (in review).
+> Toney, L., Fee, D., Schmandt, B., & Bishop, J. W. (in press).
 Examining infrasound
 > propagation at high spatial resolution using a nodal seismic array. *Journal of
 > Geophysical Research: Solid Earth*.